 Further, failing to properly diversify by concentrating your investments in one industry or in just a few companies is the biggest risk in socially responsible investing, said Robert R. Johnson, president and CEO of The American College of Financial Services in Bryn Mawr, Pa., in an interview.

 If you devote a significant portion of your portfolio to one industry, then your portfolio may suffer more if a negative economic event hits that industry than a broadly diversified one.
 Underdiversification is a risk that is preventable and that is not unique to SRI, though.
 (Learn more: Knowing the financial eggs in your basket)

 As mentioned earlier, investors can overcome the limits of time, knowledge, and underdiversification by investing in funds.
 You may sacrifice perfect alignment of your beliefs and your portfolio holdings when you invest in a fund, but don’t let the perfect be the enemy of the good.

 Trying to “do good while doing well” — to select investments that match your values while earning the same returns you would without implementing such a screen — can be tricky.
 Diversified ESG funds may give you the best shot at not sacrificing returns but may only be loosely aligned with your values.
 More narrowly focused ESG funds might align better with your values but will likely rise and fall more often as that industry’s fortunes change, potentially giving you more volatility than you might want.

-If you need help developing a socially conscious investment plan, consider working with a financial advisor who can help you consider and prioritize your goals.
+If you need help developing a socially conscious investment plan, consider working with a financial professional who can help you consider and prioritize your goals.